JonathanFry3/KSolve/README.md

 Therefore an Ace of spaces is 014.
 A 4 of diamonds is represented by 042.

 When using the -MOVES command, the program will produce the moves neccesary such that you could execute the winning condition.
 The codex for moves is as follows:
-	DR# is a draw move that is done # number of times. ie) DR2 means draw twice, if draw count > 1 it is still DR2.
+	DR# is a draw move that is done # number of times. ie) DR2 means draw twice.
-	NEW is to represent the recycling of cards from the Waste pile back to the stock pile (a new round).
+	NEW is to represent the recycling of cards from the waste pile back to the stock pile (a new round).
 	F# means to flip the card on tableau pile #.
 	XY means to move the top card from pile X to pile Y.
 		X will be 1 through 7, W for Waste, or a foundation suit character.
 'C'lubs, 'D'iamonds, 'S'pades, 'H'earts Y will be 1 through 7 or the foundation suit character.
 	XY-# is the same as above except you are moving # number of cards from X to Y.

-This program counts does not count flips or recycles of the stock pile in its move count.
+This program does not count flips or recycles of the stock pile in its move count.
 ## Input File
 Problems can be entered four different ways in an input file.
 The file SampleDeals.txt shows examples of each.
 ### -DECK String